jimmykurian/Reactivities/client-app/docs/app/features/activities/form/ActivityForm/functions/default.md

 The component accesses the `activityStore` from the MobX store context to get the selected activity, createActivity, updateActivity, and loading functions.
 The `loadActivity` function is used to load the activity details when the component is mounted.
 The `LoadingComponent` is displayed while the activity details are being loaded.
+The `useNavigate` hook from `react-router-dom` is used to navigate to the activity details page upon form submission.
+The `uuid` library is used to generate a unique ID for new activities.

 ## Example